 Miscategorized Employees

 This mistake happened when you classified employees as contractors and contractors as employees.
-Misclassification employees can cause IRS audits, which result in penalties.
+Misclassifying employees can cause IRS audits, which result in penalties.
 This also affects the tax and benefits, creating legal liability issues and also results in audit investigations.

 How to Avoid the Issue?

 You can take help from professional experts to classify employees, or you can learn the IRS classification criteria to classify employees.
-The employee classification should be reviewed annually, and you should make proper documentation of employee agreements using the tax form.
+The employee classification should be reviewed annually, and you should make proper documentation of employee agreements using the tax forms.

 Inventory Mismanagement